john852517791/awesome-fake-audio-detection/private-paper-summary/readme.md

 ##### comments

-additional portable classifiers need to be train additionally and distillation temperature can be very uncertain, it might be a good way to improve base model, but too uneasy
+additional portable classifiers need to be trained additionally and distillation temperature can be very uncertain, it might be a good way to improve base model, but too uneasy

 good idea anyway